 80204. (a) The Department of Finance shall provide for an independent audit of expenditures pursuant to this division.
-The Secretary of the Natural Resources Agency shall publish a list of all program and project expenditures pursuant to this division not less than annually, in written form, and shall post an electronic form of the list on the agency's internet website in a downloadable recipient, and the applicable chapter of this division pursuant towhich the grant recipient received moneys.

-24 spreadsheet format.
-The spreadsheet shall include information 25 about the location and footprint of each funded project, the 26 project's objectives, the status of the project, anticipated outcomes,
+The Secretary of the Natural Resources Agency shall publish a list of less than annually, in written form, and shall post an electronicform of the list on the agency's internet website in a downloadable spreadsheet format.
+The spreadsheet shall include information about the location and footprint of each funded project, the project's objectives, the status of the project, anticipated outcomes,